nvidia-isaac/isaac_mission_dispatch/README.md

 ```
 ##### 2. Isaac ROS Mission Client with Isaac Sim

-A ROS2 Humble package that receives tasks and actions from the fleet management service through Mission Dispatch and updates its progress, state, and errors.
+A ROS 2 Humble package that receives tasks and actions from the fleet management service through Mission Dispatch and updates its progress, state, and errors.
 It also performs navigation actions with [Nav2](https://navigation.ros.org/) and can be integrated with other ROS actions.

 See the tutorials given in the [ROS Mission Client](https://github.com/NVIDIA-ISAAC-ROS/isaac_ros_mission_client) for how to use Mission Dispatch services with ROS Mission Client and [NVIDIA Isaac Sim](https://developer.nvidia.com/isaac-sim).

 ##### 3. VDA5050_connector with Gazebo

-A ROS2 Galatic package that implements a connector for VDA5050 and works as a bridge between a Mission Dispatch and a ROS2 robot.
+A ROS 2 Galactic package that implements a connector for VDA5050 and works as a bridge between a Mission Dispatch and a ROS 2 robot.
 It also supports the Nav2 robot navigation stack with other user-defined actions.

 Follow the first two steps in the [Running the TB3 adapter](https://github.com/inorbit-ai/vda5050_adapter_examples/blob/galactic-devel/vda5050_tb3_adapter/README.md) to launch the VDA5050_connector with Nav2.
 Next step is to set the initial pose for Nav2 by clicking the *2D Pose Estimate* button in RViz, and then down clicking on the map in where the robot is in the Gazebo world.

 **Note**: if you choose to use VDA5050_connector as a mission client:
-- Run mission_dispatch first and then vda5050_connector to avoid MQTT connection issue.
-- Set `--mqtt_prefix uagv/v1/{manufacturer_name}` option when running mission_dispatch.
-This applies to all the deployment and development approaches.
+- Simply run the Docker Compose file to bring up all the Mission Dispatch microservices:
+    ```
+    cd isaac_mission_dispatch/docker_compose
+    docker compose -f vda5050-adapter-examples.yaml up
+    # run `docker compose -f vda5050-adapter-examples.yaml down` if you want to bring down all the services.
+    ```
+    The IP address of the interactive documentation page `http://<mission_database_ip_address>:5000/docs` can be found through the command:
+    ```
+    docker network inspect deployment_vda5050-adapter-examples
+    ```
 - Set the robot object's name to {serial_number} when post robot and mission.
 (See the [Add Robots with REST API](#add-robots-with-rest-api) section for more details)
 - {manufacturer_name} and {serial_number}  can be found in `vda5050_adapter_examples/vda5050_tb3_adapter/config/connector_tb3.yaml`